DeveloperKaleb/starter-restaurant-reservation/README.md

 # Periodic Tables

+This app can be used to keep a record of existing reservations for a restaurant.
+The app will display all reservations for today and you have the option to look ahead at future dates and their reservations.
+It has a simple user interface for creating and editing reservations and creating new tables.
+Users can also search all reservations (current and past) by mobile phone on the search screen.

 The live site can be found at this [link](https://blooming-mountain-client.herokuapp.com/dashboard).

 The tables below describe the API endpoints and their responses: